Sha-fran/TestTaskPOQ/ReadMe.md

 # Tests

-I've created example of the tests for with using Mockito and MockK libraries
+I've created example of the tests for with using MockK library

 # Opportunities